 Unfortunately, there are so many different enzymes, formulas, and serving sizes that it can be confusing to find the right product.
 Many of us struggle to understand what digestive enzymes are in the first place.
 Some brands have taken advantage of our confusion by stuffing their products with more additives than actual enzymes, and hiding them all under the guise of a "proprietary formula."

 That's why Consumer Survey created a guide to help you better understand what digestive enzymes are and what to look for in a good supplement.
 We also researched 59 enzyme supplements to uncover the good, the bad, and the downright ugly.

-Our bodies produce digestive enzymes to help us absorb the nutrients we need to survive.
+Our bodies naturally produce digestive enzymes to help us absorb the nutrients we need to survive.

-Other factors, like age, stress, allergies and chronic inflammation, can also tamper with our nutrient absorption.
-When these issues are triggered, your body puts enzyme production lower on its to-do list.
-The end result: Any nutrients in that salad you ate aren't actually absorbing into your body.
+Other factors, like age, stress, allergies, and chronic inflammation, can also tamper with our ability to properly obtain and absorb nutrients — and when this happens your body puts enzyme production on the bottom of its to-do list.
+The end result: any nutrients you’re taking in — even from something healthy like a salad — aren’t actually being absorbed by your body.

 5 Things To Look For In A Digestive Enzyme Supplement